mrowe/dayone2evernote/README.md

 ## Bugs

- * Imported notes *cannot be synced* because they are missing a "grammar"
+ * Imported notes *cannot be synced* because they are missing a "grammar"?

+   I am waiting for some help from Evernote to resolve this.

  * Note title is derived by pulling the first sentence from the first line of the Day One note content, truncating to 80 chars if